AlexanderAKM/Multimodal/README.md

 TODO:
 - fix cache issue
     - ``localize.py`` works in the first time, but after caching, it does not work.
+- What vision dataset do we want to use?
+Just images vs non-images for localization?
+Decided not to start working on this just yet.

 # Important bits methodology